+3 hours lecture (GR or P/NP).
 Recommended Preparation: SPAN 1B or 30B.

-CSU area C2
+AA/AS area 3; CSU area C2

 Emphasis on intermediate-level conversational practice with a focus on current events: Grammar review as needed; readings from conversation textbook, newspapers, and magazines in Spanish.
+1105.00